Genivia/ugrep-indexer/README.md

 ### Q: Why are index files not compressed?

-Index files should be very dense in information content and that is the case with this new indexing algorithm of ugrep that I designed and implemented.
+Index files should be very dense in information content and that is the case with this new indexing algorithm for ugrep that I designed and implemented.
 The denser an index file is, the more compact it accurately represents the original file data.
 That makes it hard or impossible to compress index files.
 This is also a good indicator of how effective an index file will be in practice.